Tuesday, July 26, 2016

 At 2 am people in the suburbs should see a meteor around once every 8 minutes, and in the country about once every 4 minutes at 2 am in the morning of the 30th.

 When looking, be sure to let your eyes adjust for at least 5 minutes so your eyes can be properly adapted to the dark.
 Don't look directly at the radiant site, because the meteors will often start their "burn" some distance from it, but around a handspan up or to the side.
 Be patient, although you should see an average of a meteor every six to three minutes, a whole stretch of time can go by without a meteor, then a whole bunch turn up one after the other.

 Make yourself comfortable, choose an observing site that has little to obstruct the eastern horizon, have a comfortable chair to sit in (a banana lounger is best), or blankets and pillows.
 Rug up against the cold.
 A hot Thermos of something to drink and plenty of mosquito protection will complete your observing preparations.
 As well as meteors, keep an eye out for satellites (see Heavens Above for predictions from your site).

-Use the NASA meteor shower flux estimator for an estimate of what the shower will be like from your location.
-You need to choose 5 Southern Delta Aquariids and remember to set the date to 29-30 July or 30-31 July 2014.
+meteor shower flux estimator for an estimate of what the shower will be like from your location.
+You need to choose 5 Southern Delta Aquariids and remember to set the date to 29-30 July or 30-31 July 2016.

 Cloud cover predictions can be found at SkippySky.